piopi/docker-desktop/README.md

 ![](/screenshots/Capture.PNG)
 *noVNC view of the Container running*

-The Image comes with noVNC to allow user to view the desktop environment with their browsers.
+The image comes with noVNC to allow user to view the desktop environment with their browsers.

 ## Usage